jayllo-c/tp/docs/DeveloperGuide.md

 *   1c.
 User tries to add an exam with an invalid score.

     *  1c1.
-AddressBook displays an error message informing the user that the score is invalid.
+AvengersAssemble displays an error message informing the user that the score is invalid.

        Step 1c1 is repeated until a valid score is entered.